Clean Air Industries

 Additionally, a number of different designs are available for the assembly of the mechanical arms that provide the suction depending on their length and the perimeter of the surface where the welding process will take place.

-Applications Of Welding Fume Extraction Systems
+Applications Of Fume Extraction Systems

 Every job that requires welding or the creation of small particles and toxic fumes can use a fume extraction system.